unexist/blog/_drafts/nomad.md

 ![image](/assets/images/nomad/update_success.png)

-Getting the actual ports of the instances is a bit tedious, let us just move on how to put all of them behind a load balancer.
+Getting the actual dynamic ports of the instances is a bit tedious, let us just move on how to put all of them behind a load balancer.

 #### Load balancing